 - Amal Ali (Policy Officer, the Criminal Justice Alliance)

 - Claire Sands (Research and Policy Manager, the Howard League for Penal Reform)

 - Kimberley Lamb (Director of Bedfordshire Violence and Exploitation Reduction Unit)

-We are very grateful to the Barrow Cadbury Trust, and the Blagrave Trust, and Travers Smith LLP, who are supporting the Working Party.
+We are very grateful to the Barrow Cadbury Trust, and the Blagrave Trust, and Travers Smith LLP, who supported the Working Party.
 We are extremely grateful to JUSTICE’s new Criminal Justice Lawyer, Tyrone Steele, who assisted in drafting the report.

 Having sat since October 2019, the Working Party has made 45 recommendations which seek to increase decision-makers’ understanding of the child appearing before them.
 In doing so, the aim is to eradicate, and if not, minimise, the bias, suspicion and misperception that pervades discriminatory exercise of power so as to meet BAME communities’ expectations of fair and impartial treatment at each stage of, and interaction with, the criminal justice system.
 Key recommendations include: